-Stan's Notes: Not as common and widespread as the Mountain Bluebird.
+Stan's Notes: Not as common as the Mountain Bluebird.
 Found in a variety of habitats, from agricultural land to clear-cuts.
 Requires a cavity for nesting.
 Competes with starlings for nest cavities.
 Like the Mountain Bluebird, it uses nest boxes, which are responsible for the stable populations.
 A courting male will fly in front of the female, spread his wings and tail, and perch next to her.
 Often goes in and out of its nest box or cavity as if to say, "Look inside."
 Male may offer food to the female to establish a pair bond.

-YFAR-ROUND
+YEAR-ROUND

 Pinyon Jay

 Gymnorhinus cyanocephalus

 Size: 11" (28 cm)

 Male: A short-tailed dull-blue jay.
 Head is darker

 blue than rest of body.
 Faint white streaks on chin.
 Long, pointed black bill.
 Black legs.

 Female: same as male

 Juvenile: overall gray with blue highlights

 Nest: cup; female and male construct; 1-2 broods

 per year

 Eggs: 4-5; blue, green, gray or white with brown

 markings

 Incubation: 16-17 days; female incubates

 Fledging: 19-21 days; female and male feed young

 Migration: non-migrator; moves around to find food

 Food: seeds, insects, fruit

 Compare: The Woodhouse's Scrub-Jay (p.
-103) has a
+101) has a

 white chest and belly.
 Steller's Jay (p.
-101) has a black head and crest.
-The Canada Jay (p.
-289) is gray with a mostly white head.
+99) has a black head and crest.
+Mexican Jay (p.
+103) has a gray chest and belly.

-Stan's Notes: Highly specialized jay, usually seen near piñon pine trees.
-Gathers nuts from piñon cones, storing them in large caches often on the ground.
+Stan's Notes: Highly specialized jay, usually seen near pinyon pine trees.
+Gathers nuts from pinyon cones, storing them in large caches often on the ground.
 An important seed disperser, with forgotten caches sprouting into new trees.
 Can breed in late winter in years with abundant seed production.
 Gregarious, it breeds in colonies of up to 50 pairs.
 Starts breeding at age 3.
-Mates often the same age stay together for years.
-In winter flocks of up to several hundred gather to roost and find food, and move on when supplies are low.
+Mates are often the same age and stay together for years.
+In winter, flocks of up to several hundred gather to roost and find food and move on when supplies are low.
 Has a soft flight song of, "hoyi-hoyi-hoyi-hoyi."
 Often walks rather than hops, like most other jays.
-Closely related to Clark's Nutcracker.
+Closely related to Clark's Nutcracker

 YEAR-ROUND

 Steller's Jay

 Cyanocitta stelleri

 Size: 11" (28 cm)

 Male: Dark-blue wings, tail and belly.
 Black head, nape of the neck and chest.
 Large, pointed

-black crest on head that can be lifted at will.
+nape of the neck and chest.
+Large, pointed black crest on head that can be lifted at will.
 Distinctive white streaks on forehead and

 just above eyes.

 Female: same as male Juvenile: similar to adult Nest: cup; female and male construct; 1 brood per year Eggs: 3-5; pale green with brown markings Incubation: 14-16 days; female incubates Fledging: 16-18 days; female and male feed the young Migration: non-migrator; moves around to find food Food: insects, berries, seeds; will visit seed feeders Compare: The Woodhouse's Scrub-Jay (p.
-103) and Pinyon Jay (p.
-99) are the same size, but lack the black head and crest of the Steller's Jay.
-Canada Jay (p.
-289) lacks blue and a crest.
+101) and Mexican Jay (p.
+103) are the same size, but they lack the black head and crest of the Steller's Jay.

 Stan's Notes: Common resident of foothills and lower mountains from 6,000 to 8,000 feet (1,850 to 2,450 m).
-Usually only found in conifer forests, it rarely competes with Canada Jays, which occupy territories in higher elevations.
+Usually only found in conifer forests.
 Thought to mate for life, rarely dispersing far, usually breeding within 10 miles (16 km) of the place of birth.
 Several subspecies found throughout the Rockies.
-The New Mexico form has a black crest with distinct white streaks, while others lack white markings.
+The Arizona form has a black crest with distinct white streaks, while others lack white markings.
 Named after the Arctic explorer Georg W. Steller, who is said to have first recorded the bird on the coast of Alaska in 1741.